How to Change the Text Color in Discord

 Is there a bot for Discord that can color text?

 Absolutely!
 A simple online search will pull up quite a few bots that can change the color of your text in Discord.
-Simply perform a broad search and review the ones that best fit your needs.
+Perform a broad search and review the ones that best fit your needs.
 Check the reviews and the capabilities of each bot and add them to your server.

 These aren’t working for me.
 What else can I do?